metosin/bootcamp-2021-feb/README.md

 ### IntelliJ IDEA with Cursive

-IDEA has two Clojure plugins, the old La Clojure and the new and shiny Cursive.
 Follow the instructions for installing Cursive in here https://cursiveclojure.com/userguide/

 Import the project as described in this page